osscameroon/js-generator/README.md

     }
 ```

-Js ouput we get after translating from the console :
+JS ouput we get after translating from the console:

 ```javascript